flybd5/vagrantdockerdev/README.md

 - The project assumes Vagrant and Virtualbox are already installed.
 - Creates a three-node Vagrant machine cluster based on Ubuntu 16.04
-- For each node attaches two new “block devices” (the same devices on all nodes) to create pools of persistent storage across hosts.
-This is only done if the block devices do not already exist.
+- For each node creates and attaches two new “block devices” (the same devices on all nodes) to create pools of persistent storage across hosts.
+The creation is only done if the block devices do not already exist, default is 1GB, can be configured in the Vagrantfile.
 - Installs the Docker daemon (17.06.1-ce) across all the nodes
 - Sets up a software defined networking layer across the Docker hosts to enable cross-host container communication
 - Sets up a persistent storage solution across the Docker hosts to make sure data is never lost in the event of container failures or cross-host rescheduling.